How many students at Earlham receive financial assistance?

 You must apply for need-based aid each year.
-Students admitted to Earlham and awarded aid will continue to be awarded the aid for which they qualify each year, as per the policy in effect when the student entered Earlham.
-Simply stated, assuming that your financial situation stays the same and you maintain satisfactory academic progress towards your degree, your aid eligibility should stay approximately the same all four years.
-Four basic areas directly affect a student's aid eligibility: number in the family, number in college, income and assets.
+Assuming that your financial situation stays relatively the same and you maintain satisfactory academic progress towards your degree, your aid eligibility should stay approximately the same.
+Four basic areas directly affect a student's need-based aid eligibility: number in the family, number in college, income and assets.
 Significant changes in any one of these areas could affect your aid from year to year.

 How do local and community scholarships affect an aid package?

 If Earlham was not able to meet your family's need through your aid package, then the outside scholarship amount will simply be added to the Earlham package.
 If Earlham was able to meet your need, then we are required by governmental and institutional policies to reduce various components of the package in order to incorporate funds you receive from local and community scholarships.
 In this situation, we would reduce loans and employment first.
 Need-based grant aid would be reduced only when loans and work are fully eliminated.
 Different policies apply to Bonner Scholars and Quaker Fellows.